Engee documentation

 div(x, y, r::RoundingMode=RoundToZero)

-The result of Euclidean (integer) division.
-Calculates x/y rounded to an integer in accordance with the rounding mode.
-In other words, the value of
+The quotient from Euclidean (integer) division.
+Computes x / y, rounded to an integer according to the rounding mode r.
+In other words, the quantity

 round(x / y, r)